 Applying for a Federal Direct Parent PLUS Loan

-Before you begin: Parents who wish to apply for the PLUS loan will be required to use their own FSA ID.* If you do not already have an FSA ID, you can create one here
+Before you begin: Parents who wish to apply will be required to use their own FSA ID.
+If you do not already have an FSA ID, you can create one.

 Attention MAC users, you must use Internet Explorer or Firefox as your browser in order to complete your Master Promissory Note.
-Safari is not compatible with the Dept. of Education's website.
+Safari is not compatible with the Department of Education's website.

 STEP 1: Complete the PLUS Loan Application

-STEP 2: Electronically Sign the Direct PLUS Loan Master Promissory Note (MPN)
+STEP 2: Electronically sign the Direct (Parent) PLUS Loan Master Promissory Note (MPN)